Bauchibred/ethernaut-solutions/README.md

 So our first step here is to make contact and set the contact to true, and also the problem is hinting us to somehow use the codex array to change the owner of the contract.
 The tool in doing so probably has something to do with the length of array.
 In fact, the retract is suspiciously dangerous, and actually might underflow the array length!
 Since we are not following the advised Check-Effect-Interact pattern.
 The array length is an uint256, and once it is underflowed you basically "have" the entire contract storage (all 2 ^ 256 - 1 slots) as a part of your array and in the future we can manipulate all as we see deem fit.
 Consequently, you can index everything in the memory with that array!
 -After make_contact, we see that await web3.eth.getStorageAt(contract.address, 0) returns 0x000000000000000000000001da5b3fb76c78b6edee6be8f11a1c31ecfb02b272.
 Remember that smaller than 32-bytes variables are bundled together if they are consecutive, so this is actually owner and contact variable side by side!
 The 01 at the end of leftmost 0x00..01 stands for the boolean value which is set to true now since we've already made contact.
 -The next slot, await web3.eth.getStorageAt(contract.address, 1) is the length of codex array.
 If we record something we will see that it gets incremented.
 W
 So then i was interested on how does indexing work and how can we index the owner slot now that our array covers the entire storage?
-If we look at the docs of highest version 0.5.0 as that is what the puzzle uses: https://docs.soliditylang.org/en/v0.5.17/miscellaneous.html#mappings-and-dynamic-arrays.
+If we look at the docs of highest version 0.5.0 as that is what the [puzzle uses](https://docs.soliditylang.org/en/v0.5.17/miscellaneous.html#mappings-and-dynamic-arrays)

 The mapping or the dynamic array itself occupies a slot in storage at some position `p` according to the above rule (or by recursively applying this rule for mappings of mappings or arrays of arrays).
 For dynamic arrays, this slot stores the number of elements in the array.
 Array data is located at `keccak256(p)`.